Assistant Coach Bucky Burgau

-Bucky Burgau is entering his 36th season as head coach of the Concordia baseball team.
 He is the all-time winningest coach in the history of Concordia athletics.
-Burgau has amassed 662 career wins as head coach for the Cobbers.
-He has also posted 392 wins in the MIAC, making him the winningest coach to ever coach in the conference.
+Burgau amassed 680 career wins as head coach for the Cobbers.
+He has also posted 401 wins in the MIAC, making him the winningest coach to ever coach in the conference.

-Burgau's teams have recorded at least 15 wins in 31 of the 35 seasons they have played, and have posted 20 wins in 13 different seasons.
+Burgau's teams recorded at least 15 wins in 32 of the 36 seasons they played, and posted 20 wins in 13 different seasons.
 Burgau's best season came in 1995 when the team went 30-8 and won the MIAC championship.
 In that season, the Cobbers advanced to the NCAA playoffs and finished second in the NCAA Midwest Regional.

-Burgau is currently 12th on the list of wins by active NCAA Division III coaches.
-He is also 25th in overall wins by any coach in Division III.
+When Burgau stepped aside in 2014 he was 12th on the list of wins by active NCAA Division III coaches.
+He was also 25th in overall wins by any coach in Division III.
 Burgau has earned the MIAC Coach of the Year honors on four occasions with the most recent coming in 2010.

-During his first 35 years at the helm of the Cobbers he has coached six MIAC Most Valuable Player award winners, seven All-Americans, 35 All-Region players and 86 MIAC All-Conference honorees.
+During his 36 years at the helm of the Cobbers he coached six MIAC Most Valuable Player award winners, seven All-Americans, 36 All-Region players and almost 100 MIAC All-Conference honorees.
 Several of Burgau's former players have gone on to play professional baseball and was one of the influences on the professional career of former Cobbers, and three-time MIAC MVP, Chris Coste who won the World Series as a member of the Philadelphia Phillies.

 Burgau was elected to the Concordia Athletic Hall of Fame in 2007 making him one of the few coaches to ever be inducted into the Hall of Fame while still being an active coach.